Daniel Patrick Moynihan: United States Senator from New York (1977–2001)

 Moynihan broke with orthodox liberal positions of his party on numerous occasions.
 As chairman of the Senate Finance Committee in the 1990s, he strongly opposed President Bill Clinton's proposal to expand health care coverage to all Americans.
 Seeking to focus the debate over health insurance on the financing of health care, Moynihan garnered controversy by stating that "there is no health care crisis in this country."

 On other issues though, he was much more progressive.
 He voted against the death penalty; the flag desecration amendment; the balanced budget amendment, the Private Securities Litigation Reform Act; the Defense of Marriage Act; the Communications Decency Act; and the North American Free Trade Agreement.
 He was critical of proposals to replace the progressive income tax with a flat tax.
 Moynihan also voted against authorization of the Gulf War.
-Despite his earlier writings on the negative effects of the welfare state, he ended by voting against welfare reform in 1996, a bill that removed unemployment benefits.
+Despite his earlier writings on the negative effects of the welfare state, he voted against welfare reform in 1996, a bill that set time limits on benefits and imposed work requirements.
 He was sharply critical of the bill and certain Democrats who crossed party lines to support it.